CLADOENDESIS OF EPHEMEROPTERA

 (1) Wings with strongly expressed gemination.
 On fore wing [which has unbranched RSa2 – see Behningia/fg1 (4), and bifurcate CuA – see Behningia/fg2 (3)] following pairs of veins are present: RSa2+iRS, RSp+MA1, iMA+MA2, MP1+iMP, MP2+CuA.
 Between these pairs of veins intercalaries are lost and crossveins are weak; tornoapical margin is undulate, with concavities between apices of the vein pairs.
 Non-unique apomorphy (see Index of characters [2.2.28]): similar vein pairs (except for MP2+CuA) are present in Palingenia/f3=g2 (being especially expressed in Cheirogenesia) and in some female Euthyplocia/fg1; Discoglossata also have vein pair MP2+CuA, but veins anteriad of it are united in pairs in another manner.

-(2) Larval hind leg [strongly modified – see Behningia/fg2 (1)] has femur strongly widened, with concavity into which can be inputted tibia [strongly shortened – see Behningia/fg2 (1)].
+(2) Larval hind leg [greatly modified – see Behningia/fg2 (1)] has femur greatly widened, with concavity into which tibia [greatly shortened – see Behningia/fg2 (1)] can be inputted.
 Tarsus is articulated to tibia movably, thus can bent at acute angle to tibia (in such a way that if leg would be non-specialized, tarsus would be directed outward).
 As a result, in folded condition femur, tibia and tarsus form a Z-figure, in which femur and tarsus are directed posteriorly.
 Patella-tibial suture of hind tibia is lost [but is retained on middle leg – see Behningia/fg2 (1)] (Kluge 2004: Fig.73:A–B).

 Size.
 Fore wing length 15–24 mm.